Invoice Finance

 Checking won’t affect your credit score

-As mentioned, here at Capalona we work closely with a select number of reliable invoice finance providers.
+Here at Capalona, we work closely with a select number of reliable invoice finance providers.
 With so many options available, it can be tricky knowing which invoice finance solution is right for your business - which is where we come in.

 Over the last few years, we have helped find SME invoice finance for countless small businesses across the UK.
 As members of the Federation of Small Businesses, we are trusted to connect you to the right providers to help your business grow.